 The design and construction of the Priority Parks are funded by a combination of city bond dollars from the 2006 bond election, 2017 bond election (which included $533 million for city streets and transportation) and philanthropic funds donated and raised by PfDD.
 More than 50% of the funding for the Priority Parks is coming from PfDD and donors that have stepped up to support the creation of these parks.
 Additionally, all four of the Priority Parks that PfDD is building incorporate sidewalk improvements around the park perimeter.

 PfDD recognizes that Dallas has many competing infrastructure needs, such as repairing roadways.
-There is also a need for resources to maintain Downtown parks at a high level.
-PfDD established the Parks for Downtown Dallas General Endowment in 2018 for this purpose, and is actively raising $25 million to support enhanced maintenance and capital improvements for the four Priority Parks.
-Our aspiration is that PfDD can ultimately help support all public parks within the Downtown freeway loop.
+There is also a need for resources to maintain Downtown parks at a high level so that everyone can enjoy them and reap the benefits.
+PfDD established the Parks for Downtown Dallas General Endowment in 2018 for this purpose, and is actively raising funds to support enhanced maintenance and improvements for the four Priority Parks.
+Our aspiration is that PfDD can help support other public parks within the Downtown freeway loop.